Every April we release our Horizon Scanning Document; a report that gathers signals and shares scenarios for the Futures of Work.

 This years Hacktober is our fourth, where we combine Futures Thinking and Design Thinking with Future of Work.
 It’s fun and engaging!

-Every three months we have a network session with curious people, who seek inspiration and ping-pong with likeminded progressive leaders and employees.
+Every three months we have a network session with selected curious people, who seek inspiration and ping-pong with likeminded progressive leaders and employees.

 The Get-Togethers typically last four hours, with a light facilitation that leaves plenty of room for discussion, reflection, networking, and building relationships.